aportno/utxo-blockchain-java/README.md

 For example, a genesis miner does not chat, collect public transactions, or participate in mining competition.
 The genesis miner has the added function of sending out sign-in bonuses.

+The message routing services are provided in the program `BlockchainMessageServiceProvider`.
+The services include:
+* accepting network connection requests
+* relaying messages to proper receivers
+* keeping a list of wallets (both name and public key)
+* rendering each new, incoming wallet a genesis blockchain
+* providing a name discovery service

+It includes 3 classes:
+1) `BlockchainMessageServiceProvider` provides the network server.
+2) `ConnectionChannelTaskManager` manages a connection channel and the messages received and sent through this connection channel
+3) `MessageCheckingTaskManager` constantly scrutinizes the message queue to process messages based on their origins, destinations, and types

+The `BlockchainMessageServiceProvider` accepts incoming connections, and then creates a `ConnectionChannelTaskManager` thread to specifically manage the connection between the server and the client.
+It also provides some storage and lookup services.
+There is only one instance of `BlockchainMessageServiceProvider` on the server side.

+Upon receiving a message, the `ConnectionChannelTaskManger` places the message into the designated queue.
+Every network connection has a dedicated instance of `ConnectionChannelTaskManager` so there are multiple instances of it on the server side.